Healthy, Wealthy, & Wise

 A man loved by a beautiful woman will always get out of trouble. - Voltaire

-I am an analytical thinker, I even have a decision matrix for career choices.
-So, for me, marriage was an investment I was willing to take as it has yielded phenomenal returns.
-In short, marriage was a very high EV decision and it can be for you too.
+I am an analytical thinker, I love numbers 1,1,23… So, for me, marriage was an investment I analyzed, weighed the risks and rewards and decided I was willing to take the leap as it undoubtedly was going to yield phenomenal returns.
+In short, marriage was a very high EV decision for me and it can be for you too.
+Im pro wife, I tell people all the time that having a supportive and loving partner is the most amazing thing one can have.

 Marriage is a chief component of a virtuous life.
 Don’t overthink it and paralyze yourself by being overly neurotic.
-Marriage marks the point when individuals can transition from the role of children to the of parents.
+Marriage marks the point when individuals transition from the role of children to the role of parents.
+Whether this happens quickly or slowly is irrelevant, the shift has happened.
 It facilitates the formation of the (socially acceptable) family and its positive moral environment; it is the life long pursuit of perfection with another person.
 Marriage provides a significant contribution to human moral development and should be pursued by most, if not all, adults.

 Today